mahkassem/Express-PostgreSQL/README.md

 ![JWT](https://jwt.io/img/badge-compatible.svg "JWT Compatible")

-Learn how to use PostgreSQL with Node JS using express server.
+Learn how to use PostgreSQL with Node JS using express server with JWT authentication.

 ## Requirments